When you raise chicks there are a couple of pieces of equipment that are going to be essential to you.

 - Heating Plates: If you decide to use a heating plate then make sure it is height adjustable.
 You will need to raise it as the chicks grow.
 You will also need to check the size.
 Be aware that your plate may cover 15 one day old chicks, but will it cover them as they grow?
 Most will not so bear this in mind and buy a larger plate if you need to.

 Most chicken brooders are fairly easy to set up.

 The sides should fit together snugly to exclude drafts and the panels should be tall enough (18+ inches) to stop chicks from hopping or flying out.

 You should set up your brooder somewhere quiet and out of the way.
 The area you put it in needs to be dry, clean and warm.
 A cold garage is not going to be ideal from a couple of perspectives.
 The ambient room temperature needs to be 50°F or hotter.
-This room will also need to be safe from possible predators.
+The room will also need to be safe from possible predators.